Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 - I use words like Reckoning to mean judgment and calculation based on experience and handed-down understanding.

 - How to read this article - Imagine doing many of the different things in the sections below, but all at the same time.
+That is switching between aspects of the design so that you deal with or see an obstacle early.

+Peak detector circuits are not straightforward because there is a variable loop gain around the operational amplifier due to the diode switching, mitigated because that switching is soft drop in resistance as the forward current and voltage drop increases.
 There are extra components, C1, D2 and R4, to optimise the circuit stability to achieve accuracy and good bandwidth.
 The complication is that the loop gain changes because of the diode's variable impedance, and consequently, the circuit's bandwidth reduces as the input signal size reduces.

 - A To-Do list - things noted as I am carrying out design work and deleted when done.
 Significant items listed for later.